tayapro/gerbet-and-co/README.md

 ## Cloudinary API

-This project uses the Cloudinary API to store media files, as Heroku doesn’t support persistent storage for this type of data.
+This project uses the Cloudinary API to store media files, as Heroku doesn't support persistent storage for this type of data.

 To get started with Cloudinary: